 - To make your bulbs look like they spread naturally, grab a handful and let them drop from about waist height.
 Plant them where they land.

-Caring for Bulbs in the Lawn
+Caring for Bulbs

 - Water your bulbs regularly (at least 1 inch per week) after planting.